wnpld/Ticketing-Kiosk/README.md

 * public/globals.dart
 * staff/Connections/ticketingdb.php
 * staff/common.php

+## Kiosk Software Installation and Configuration
+The kiosk itself needs a Perl script installed to handle printing the receipts.
+In the original implementation of this project this was just handled by the web browser.
+A number of problems resulted from this, not least of these being the fact that receipt printers need somewhat difficult to find drivers in Linux and CUPS is in the process of eliminating the use of standard print drivers.

+The solution here was to set up a Perl script which can communicate with any ESC/POS compatible receipt printer and set that up as the handler of a custom protocol which is invoked by a JavaScript command at the time of printing.
+In our implementation this was done on a kiosk running Kubuntu and Firefox connected to a Citizen CT-S310II receipt printer.
+If your configuration varies you will likely need to adjust the script and the location of the image files it relies on.

+The kioskprint Perl script should be installed in a location in the user's path.
+In our case we installed it in /usr/local/bin.
+It uses the Printer::ESCPOS module which is available through CPAN.
+On Linux you will need to make sure that you have **make** installed via your package manager, and it's a good idea to install as many of the dependencies for Printer::ESCPOS via the package manager as possible to make the installation of the module quicker in CPAN.
+You can find more information and the list of dependencies at https://metacpan.org/dist/Printer-ESCPOS.

+Since the kioskprint script is run by the kiosk user and it needs to communicate directly to the receipt printer, make sure that the kiosk user has rights to use the printer.
+In our case that meant adding the kiosk user to the **lp** group.

+You will also need to put copy the **kioskdata** directory in a place that the kiosk user can read but cannot write to.
+We moved it to /opt/ and set the permissions to 775.

+Finally, you will need to configure your web browser (in my experience Firefox does this best) and possibly the window manager to handle the custom **rcptprt** protocol used so that it runs the Perl script.
+The following settings changed in **about:config** seem to work well:
+* network.protocol-handler.app.rcptprt: /usr/local/bin/kioskprint
+* network.protocol-handler.expose.rcptprt: true
+* network.protocol-handler.external.rcptprt: true

 ## Pull Requests
 This code has been developed for use by the Winnetka-Northfield Public Library District.
 Feel free to fork and reuse it as you see fit.
 If you would like to contribute to this and the features are ones that I think would contribute to the project without interfering with our own use case I'd be happy to incorporate them.